A Look at the Total Cost of Ownership of HubSpot vs Salesforce.

 CRM is a Priority (and if isn’t, it should be)

-Why is a CRM important?
-The majority of organizations are actively evaluating the effectiveness of their sales and marketing technology and report that changes will likely be made in the coming year.
-In fact, two-thirds (66%) of executives say they have plans to add, remove, or replace elements of their current CRM or sales and marketing technology stack in the year ahead.
+The majority of organizations are actively evaluating the effectiveness of their sales and marketing technology — and many expect to make changes in the next year.
+In fact, two-thirds (66%) of executives say they have plans to add, remove, or replace components of their CRM or go-to-market tech stack.

 What are the top factors driving that decision to add, remove, or replace any part of your CRM or sales/marketing technology?